AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

   * Learn [how to realize this structure using AEM Content Fragment Models](#create-structure-content-fragment-models) (and generate content with [Content Fragments](#use-content-to-generate-content)).
   * Learn [how to model your content](#getting-started-examples); principles with basic samples.

+>[!NOTE]
+>
+>Data Modeling is a very large field, as it is used when developing Relational Databases.
+There are many books, and online sources of information, available.
+>
+>We will only consider the aspects that are of interest when modeling data for use with AEM.

 ## Data Modeling {#data-modeling}

 *It's a big bad world out there*.